mariogs5/Mishima-Engine/index.md

 # Main Core Sub-Systems & Features

-- Wwise Project Implementation.
-- Module Audio to control listeners and audio sources.
-- New GameObjects Components implemented:
-  - Component Listener: is the component that manages which GameObject receives sound.
-  - Component AudioSource: is the component that manages which GameObject emits sound.

-**IMPORTANT NOTE:** *Due to several problems the implementation of Wwise in the project has given errors that we have not been able to solve.
-For this reason the executable of the v1.0 release is the same of the v0.2 release.
-But if you download the source code you can visualize the implementation of Wwise that we have done within our possibilities.*

 - Models and Textures drawn properly with Bounding Box for each mesh.
 - GameObjects creation, transformation and hierarchy.
 - Game Viewport and Scene ViewPort (With an independent camera for each one).